gexijin/datamap/README.md

 Slower in the browser when clustering 5000 rows or columns.
 Can take up to 2 minutes.
 For large datasets, install and use it as an R package.

 **Why did you write DataMap?**
-A. I love heatmaps.
+A. I love heatmaps!
 B. I wanted to do an vibe coding experiment.
-I prompted and Claude.ai 95% of the code.
+Claude.ai wrote 95% of the code.
 See my [blog](https://www.ge-lab.org/2025/04/21/extreme-vibe-coding-the-making-of-datamap/) on how DataMap was developed.

 ## Cite our preprint